alphagov/govuk-frontend/src/components/tabs/README.md

 ## Guidance

-Find out when to use the Tabs component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/tabs).
+Find out when to use the tabs component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/tabs).

 ## Quick start examples